inb-co/Bebinesh/README.md

-# Bedesh
+# Bebinesh

-A simple modal to get user's email address.
+A lightweight promotional modal

 *Note: this product is yet under development. use with caution!*